“Food Service Safety Comprehensive Sample Exam I"

 A. Have a foodborne illness

-B. Show symptoms of gastrointestinal illness (an illness relating to the stomach or intestine)
+B. Show symptoms of gastrointestinal illness (an illness relating to the

 C. Have infected lesions or live with or exposed to a person who is ill.